MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/4-when-to-use-azure-api-management.md

 ## Apply the criteria

-Azure API Management is the correct choice for managing APIs through their lifecycles when there is a large API deployment that changes frequently and requires significant policy overhead.
+Azure API Management is the correct choice for managing APIs through their lifecycles when you have a large API deployment that changes frequently and requires significant policy overhead.
 However, these criteria don't apply equally to all use cases.
-Let's see how these criteria apply to our scenario's use cases.
+Let's consider how these criteria apply to our scenario's use cases.

 <!-- 5.
 Apply the criteria examples -----------------------------------------------------------------------------